LegendSumeet/eventapp/README.md

 # Event Planning App

 An open-source Flutter-based Event Planning App designed to streamline the process of organizing and managing various types of events, from small gatherings to large-scale conferences and festivals.
+With intuitive features and a user-friendly interface, this app empowers event organizers and attendees alike to create memorable experiences effortlessly.

+Organizers can easily create and manage events, set up ticketing and registration processes, track RSVPs, and communicate with attendees seamlessly.
+The app offers comprehensive event management tools, including scheduling, venue selection, speaker coordination, and promotional activities, to ensure smooth execution from start to finish.

+For attendees, the app provides a convenient platform to discover, browse, and RSVP to events based on their interests, preferences, and location.
+With features like event search, personalized recommendations, and social sharing capabilities, users can explore a diverse range of events and stay informed about upcoming gatherings in their area.

 <img src="https://github.com/LegendSumeet/eventapp/assets/85386116/32750f28-0f15-4527-8093-4443eea583b5" alt="image" width="270" height="470">